 2. Roundme.com – another professional platform with spherical images.
-The best attitude of it is the world map, where you can easily find some panoramic images available in some regions (Pic.
+The best attitude about it is the world map, where you can easily find some panoramic images available in some regions (Pic.
 27).
 Moreover, you can change the display mode (Pic.
 28).

 Virtual tours it’s something more than the sphere image only.
 These platforms feature at least a few photo spheres bound together into one route, often with some short description or giveaway.
 Sometimes the virtual tour character can appear in typical 360deg image services like the aforementioned Kuula.co.
-Often the providers offer their own individual product.
+Often the providers offer their own individual products.
 It means, that it’s much harder to find the versatile stack of virtual tours enveloping the whole world.
 I found these ones:

 1. Gala360 – undeniably the best virtual tour worldwide, where you can search the panoramic views by continents and other tags.
 All of the images have been grouped by the spot, which they show.
 Moreover, you have a few panoramas in 3D mode.

 2. Photojpl.com – another good one, aimed at the specified landmarks mostly, although you can find here other spots too.
-The choice of sites is not so big unfortunately, but sometimes you can see even a few beautiful landmarks in one city inside.
+The choice of sites is not so big, unfortunately, but sometimes you can see even a few beautiful landmarks in one city inside.

 3. Photo360tours.com – another panoramic photography and virtual reality tour, but not developed enough so far I think.

 4. Airpano.com – a specific virtual tour platform based on aerial images made from a helicopter or by drone.
 Easy to use and navigate.
 You can quickly find the stuff on the map provided.